July 29th 2021

 * Rest your eyes with 'palming.
 "Rub your palms together to get them hot and then press the base of your palms into your eyes, take a deep breath is to give the eyes a rest and wet themselves again," says Mercedes.

 * Work your focus muscles.
 Take a pencil, holding it in front of your eyes and focus on it.
 Bring it towards and away from your face.
-Let your eyes follow it in circular movements without moving your head, giving them the change to look in a different direction other than straight ahead.
+Let your eyes follow it in circular movements without moving your head, giving them the chance to look in a different direction other than straight ahead.

 * Face tapping.
 Gently with your fingers tap over your face once an hour to release tension, encouraging softness to the face.